 What ball flight parameters does the launch monitor track, and what parameters do you want to see?

 Most golfers want key metrics like distance (total, carry), spin rate, and ball speed, and almost all launch monitors offer this at a minimum.
-If you’re looking for a more detailed analysis with information like angle of attack and smash factor, your choice of launch monitors will narrow a bit.
+If you’re looking for a more detailed analysis with information like angle of attack, club path and smash factor, your choice of launch monitors will narrow a bit.

-Not surprisingly, the more expensive and advanced the launch monitor, the more parameters it will tend to measure.
-Make sure that the launch monitor you’re buying has all the data points that you’re looking for.
+In any case, make sure the launch monitor you’re buying has all the data points that you’re looking for.

 3. Accuracy